SeriousHoax/Firefox-Portable-Updater/DEPENDENCIES.md

 * **Source Repository:** [https://github.com/aria2/aria2](https://github.com/aria2/aria2)

 **Usage in this project (Preferred/Mere Aggregation):**
 This tool is **optional**.
 The script attempts to use `aria2c.exe` first for optimized downloading.
-If the binary is **not found** at runtime, the script will automatically **use a slower, built-in download method** and continue execution without stopping.
+If the binary is **not found** at runtime, the script will automatically **use a fallback, built-in download method** and continue execution without stopping.
 It is executed as an external, stand-alone program and is **not linked**, embedded, or modified by this project's code.

 ---